 As for continuum descriptions, theories of physics typically formalize our intuition of continuum by stating their principles in the form of differential equations required to hold in each point of the space.
-As a consequence, one is confronted with infinite-dimensional function spaces, when utilizing such theories to make predictions.
-Apart from very simple cases, approximative solutions to the arising field problems are needed: One is required to form a discretization for the function space to find a solution with a finite set of information.
-Numerical solution methods of field problems, such as the finite element method (FEM) \citep{Oten}, \citep{Reddy}, \citep{Strang}, rely on such discretizations: ways to transfer from continuum to a discrete space.
+As a consequence, one is confronted with infinite-dimensional function spaces when utilizing such theories to make predictions.
+Apart from very simple cases where closed-form solutions are possible, approximate solutions to the arising field problems are needed: One is required to form a discretization for the function space to find a solution with a finite set of information.
+Numerical solution methods of field problems, such as the finite element method (FEM)\footnote{Differential geometry provides a modern framework and a suitable formalism for presenting FEM.
+The historical roots go back to ``Dirichlet's Principle'', which is one of Hilbert's 23 problems from 1900.
+Historically, it is not due to Dirichlet but Riemann who attributed the principle to Dirichlet because he needed to assume the existence of solutions to Laplace's equation in order to develop his theory of functions of a complex variable.
+Hilbert's student, Ritz, attacked this problem from a constructive point of view in the early 1900s, but it was Richard Courant's definitive treatment in the late 1920s that gave birth to both a constructive proof of Dirichlet's principle, and to FEM.
+As a numerical method, FEM can be traced to the interactions between John Von Neumann and Courant close to two decades later in the early days of programmable computers.
+For the related history, see e.g. \citep{Courant}, \citep{Gander}, \citep{Gorkin} \citep{Pelosi}, \citep{Taylor}, and references therein.} \citep{Bossavit1998b} \citep{Oten}, \citep{Reddy}, \citep{Strang}, rely on such discretizations; they provide a mapping from continuum to a discrete space.